petros-d/docs/docs/deploy-code.md

 ## Step 3: Authenticate to Astronomer

 Once you've tested your DAGs locally, you're ready to push them to Astronomer.
-As long as you're a Workspace Admin or Editor, you can push code to any Deployment you have access to.
 To start, authenticate to Astronomer Cloud by running:

 ```
-./astro auth login astronomer.io
+./astro auth login
 ```

 If you created your account with a username and password, you'll be prompted to enter them directly in your terminal.
 If you did so via GitHub or Google OAuth, you'll be prompted to grab a temporary token from https://cloud.astronomer.io/token.